yuyangd/simple-sinatra/dockerdemo/ecs/README.md

 app-demo docker
 ===================================
-- this is for sinatra app deploy on k8s (on port 3000).
+- this is for sinatra app deploy on ecs fargate (on port 80).
 - docker image has been build and pushed to hub repo: https://hub.docker.com/repository/docker/amyjdocker/sinatrademo

 As a simple demo, I only build ruby script without configing ngnix into the docker image, to simply show that docker can be leveraged for easier deployment.